Transit Museum $1,000,000 Raise the Roof Campaign

 No. 25 is the last remaining, completely intact, electric railway car that once served the Denver area.
 As an exquisitely restored piece of history, Car No. 25 is listed on both the State Register of Historic Properties and the National Register of Historic Places.
 Car No. 25 is currently stored at the Denver Federal Center with limited public access.

-Visitors to the Oak Street Transit Museum will be exposed to the exquisite restoration and history of No. 25 as well as the regional history of electric interurban transit, focusing on the western half of the Denver metropolitan area along the Denver-Lakewood-Golden line.
+Visitors to the Transit Museum will be exposed to the exquisite restoration and history of No. 25 as well as the regional history of electric interurban transit, focusing on the western half of the Denver metropolitan area along the Denver-Lakewood-Golden line.
 Space for meetings, public gatherings and celebrations will round out the facility.
 Railroad tracks integrated into the Car House will allow Car No. 25 to be brought outside for public open houses and special events.

 To donate by check, please mail your check to: